Ondoher/polylith/packages/polylith/README.md

 ## Services

-Services are the core of the new architecture, and the code necessary to implement and use them is defined in the module @polylith/core.
-This module exports four things: Service, Registry, registry, makeEventable.
+Services are the core of polylith, and the code necessary to implement and use them is defined in the module @polylith/core.
+This module exports four things:
+Service, Registry, registry, makeEventable.

 ### ServiceObject